sgspencer2618/deep-learning-options-pricer/README.md

 ### Performance on Undersampled/Low-Mid-Value Contracts
 #### Addressing Data Imbalance

-The training and testing datasest exhibits significant price imbalance, with the majority of options contracts priced below $150 and relatively few high-value contracts above $200.
+The training and testing dataset exhibits significant price imbalance, with the majority of options contracts priced below $150 and relatively few high-value contracts above $200.
 This imbalance creates several analytical challenges that particularly affect the GRU model's performance evaluation.

 **Effect on GRU Performance Characteristics**